‘Can you hear me?’ Scam has police warning people to hang up immediately

 “Anytime you become victim to a crime, you just feel violated,” said Officer Jo Ann Hughes with the Norfolk Police Department.

-Here’s how it works – police say you’ll receive a phone call from a number you do not know.
+Here’s how it works: First, you receive a phone call from a number you do not know.

-“Usually it has a familiar area code,” Hughes told WTKR, making the potential victim more likely to answer the call.
+“Usually it has a familiar area code,” Hughes told WTKR.
+This makes it more likely the potential victim will answer the call.

-Police say after you answer the phone, a person – or automated recording – on the other end of the line introduces themselves and their business.
+After you answer the phone, a person or automated recording on the other end of the line introduces themselves and their business.

 “That kind of warms you up,” Hughes said.

-“All of us, our natural response is to say, 'Yes,' or 'Sure,' or 'Yes I can,'” said Hughes, but she says this is exactly what you do not want to do.
+“All of us, our natural response is to say, 'Yes,' or 'Sure,' or 'Yes, I can,'” said Hughes.
+But that's exactly what you do not want to do.

 In another variation, scammers may use the recording to authorize charges on a stolen credit card or with a utility company by tricking an automated system, according to CBS News.
 The con artists may have already stolen other personal information through a data breach that would allow them to pass the security checks.

-“A lot of times, victims do not want to come forward because they are embarrassed.
-They feel like, ‘It was my fault.
-I should have known better,’ and they are just embarrassed by it all together.
-So we do not get a whole lot of reports, unfortunately,” said Hughes.
+“A lot of times, victims do not want to come forward because they are embarrassed,” said Hughes.
+The victims believe it's their fault they were scammed, that they should have known better, and they're embarrassed.

 - Do not answer questions over the phone.